mballesteros-IEEE/mySlides/README.md

 # mySlides
-Presentation of my experience in RF Explorer at the SWYP Congress (Women Students and Young Professionals)
+Presentation of my experience in RF Explorer at the SWYP Congress (Students Women and Young Professionals)

 ## Author